In , MS

 Ectropion refers to an eye condition where an individual’s eyelid turns outward.
 As a result, the inner eyelid surface is exposed and susceptible to irritation.
 Usually, the lower lid is involved when it comes to ectropion and will often feature an element of horizontal lid laxity.
 When the eyelid margin turns outward from the eye, the condition is known as ectropion.
 Some complications or cornea damage may result when there is no normal eye movement include tearing, corneal scarring, or even loss of vision.

 Usually, when you blink, the eyelids distribute tears across your eyes in an even manner, so that the eyes’ surfaces are lubricated.
 However, when ectropion is present, the tears will drain into tiny openings on your eyelids’ inner section called the puncta.

-- Watery eyes or excess tearing.
-When there’s absence of proper drainage, tears may gather and flow over the eyelids constantly.
+- Watery eyes or excess tearing — When there’s absence of proper drainage, tears may gather and flow over the eyelids constantly.

 - Irritation — You can experience eyes irritation due to dryness or stagnant tears.
 Consequently, you will experience redness and burning sensation in both your eyelids and white part of your eyes.